Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Turning to software, we ended the quarter with more than 930 RapidPlan licenses at about 440 customer locations.
 This knowledge-based treatment planning system is making a major contribution to improving the quality and efficiency of radiotherapy treatment planning globally, while also being accretive to our profitability.

-Other recent software introductions, such as our InSightive analytics and 360 Oncology systems, continued to gather momentum during the quarter as customers sough to improve workflow in their clinics.
+Other recent software introductions, such as our InSightive analytics and 360 Oncology systems, continued to gather momentum during the quarter as customers sought to improve workflow in their clinics.

 As we announced last week, radiation oncology professionals using Varian's Eclipse treatment planning software created the top-scoring head and neck cancer treatment plans at the 2017 International Radiotherapy Plan Competition.
 The treatment plan competition is part of the Radiation Knowledge initiative, a cloud-based platform for sharing best practices in the medical radiation field.

-The two highest scoring plans and 7 of the top 10 plans at the competition were created using Eclipse and employed Volumetric Arc Therapy to target head and neck cancers.
+The two highest scoring plans and seven of the top 10 plans at the competition were created using Eclipse and employed Volumetric Arc Therapy to target head and neck cancers.
 The competition attracted more than 460 dosimetrists from around the world, with the goal of sharing the best planning skills to improve radiotherapy plan quality.

 Before leaving Oncology Systems, let me call out our service business, which had a 7% increase in global orders in the quarter, supported by an 8% increase in North America.
 Service continues to be a significant growth driver for our company.